 Don’t be afraid to expand on topics, repurpose your articles and offer as much content through your website, social media and other channels.

 Best practices and tips are always helpful, but sometimes it’s best to see winning strategies in action.
-Let’s take a look at a few healthcare marketing wins that helped brands differentiate themselves while supporting their online reputation:
+Let’s take a look at a few health care marketing wins that helped brands differentiate themselves while supporting their online reputation:

-Consumers appreciate good video content, and this is true in nearly all industries, including healthcare.
+Consumers appreciate good video content, and this is true in nearly all industries, including health care.
 Medical Realities provides a great example here with its medical training products that provide a 360-degree camera view of surgery and other operating room procedures.
-While this kind of content isn’t for the faint of heart, it can offer a beneficial look at healthcare for those about to undergo the same or similar procedures.
+While this kind of content isn’t for the faint of heart, it can offer a beneficial look at health care for those about to undergo the same or similar procedures.

 Building on our tactic #5 above, shine a light on patient successes to humanize your content marketing efforts.

-New York Presbyterian Hospital took this approach with its Patient Stories campaign, which offered a window into the difference healthcare providers at the hospital have made with their patients.
+New York Presbyterian Hospital took this approach with its Patient Stories campaign, which offered a window into the difference health care providers at the hospital have made with their patients.

-Content that provides the opportunity for your audience to take action and interact with it can be a considerable boon for your healthcare marketing strategy.
+Content that provides the opportunity for your audience to take action and interact with it can be a considerable boon for your health care marketing strategy.
 However, if you put together a quiz, create a decision tree or leverage another type of interactive content, consider your topic carefully and be sure that it is as accurate as possible.

-This healthcare and insurance quiz from Aetna provides a good example.
+This health care and insurance quiz from Aetna provides a good example.
 After each question, readers can test their knowledge and navigate links for more information about the topic covered in the question.

-Content with a cause
+Content With a Cause

-Healthcare content is uniquely positioned to spread awareness of healthcare and public health issues.
-Healthcare marketers can consider putting together articles or other content that aligns with the World Health Organization’s Global Health Days, for example.
+Health care content is uniquely positioned to spread awareness of health care and public health issues.
+Health care marketers can consider putting together articles or other content that aligns with the World Health Organization’s Global Health Days, for example.

 Engaging in thoughtful content creation that aligns with your marketing strategy as well as the needs and preferences of your audience can help you craft a brand image that is nurturing, knowledgeable and credible.